 Glossy black cockatoos begin to choose their nesting hollows in preparation for their annual nesting (April through June and in October).
 Little penguins return in April to start their annual breeding, with males selecting burrows and renovating them in the hope of attracting a female.
 Black Swamp in Flinders Chase National Park becomes alive in May with Cape Barren geese selecting nesting territories.

-June sees Southern right whales make their annual visit to the protected waters around Kangaroo Island and they head back south to Antarctic waters in October.
-Black swans nest on their large an elaborate nests in the wetlands and along the rivers in June.
-Echidna mating trains are seen occasionally across the Island during winter with one female doggedly pursued by up to ten males.
+June sees Southern Right Whales make their annual visit to the protected waters around Kangaroo Island and they head back south to Antarctic waters in October.
+Black Swans nest on their large an elaborate nests in the wetlands and along the rivers in June.
+Short-beaked Echidna mating trains are seen occasionally across the Island during winter with one female doggedly pursued by up to ten males.
 In August, migratory waders arrive from their Northern hemisphere summer breeding (best sites include American River, Murray Lagoon and Reeves Point).
-Kangaroos and wallabies have their joeys emerging from the pouch and starting to explore in August.
+Kangaroo Island Kangaroos and Tammar Wallabies have their joeys emerging from the pouch and starting to explore in August.